Table of Contents

-In anamnesis, it is important to check for symptoms.
-As pre– and early stages of cervical cancer are usually asymptomatic, they usually represent a random finding.
-In 90% of the cases, however, advanced cancers show symptoms like contact bleeding, lymphoedema of the legs, ureteral stenosis, ileus symptoms or back pain.
+Because pre-malignant and early stages of cervical cancer are usually asymptomatic, they usually represent a random finding.
+In 90% of the cases, however, advanced cancers show symptoms, such as contact bleeding, lymphedema of the legs, ureteral stenosis, ileus symptoms, or back pain.

-Though the recommended age at first screening suggested by WHO is 30 years, age at first screening varies between countries.
-In Germany, it’s 20 years, and in the US it’s 21.
-Screening includes the direct visualization of the cervix by adjusting the speculum and using acetic acid or Lugol’s iodine to highlight precancerous lesions so they can be viewed with the “naked eye”, assessment of epithelial atypia on the portio surface or the cervical canal and the cytological smear diagnostics.
+The recommended age at first screening suggested by the World Health Organization (WHO) is 30 years.
+However, the age at first screening varies between countries.
+It is 20 years In Germany, and 21 years in the USA.
+Screening includes direct visualization of the cervix by adjusting the speculum and using acetic acid or Lugol’s iodine to highlight precancerous lesions, assess epithelial atypia on the portio vaginalis cervicis, and cytologic evaluation of the cervical smear.

-In this case, smears are taken from the endo- and ectocervix and then evaluated microscopically according to Papanicolaou staining ( ‘Pap smear’).
+In this case, smears are obtained from the endocervix and the ectocervix for microscopic evaluation via Papanicolaou staining (‘Pap smear’).

-In addition, colposcopy can be performed, in which the portio is viewed through a colposcope in 6 to 40-fold magnification.
-For an extended investigation, the portio can be dabbed with acetic acid or Lugol-iodine solution (Schiller-iod sample).
-In the case of the latter, the normal epithelium becomes brown, while atypical, altered epithelium remains bright.
+In addition, a colposcopy can be used to view the portio under a 6- to 40-fold magnification.
+For an extended investigation, the portio is dabbed with acetic acid or Lugol’s iodine.
+In the case of the latter, the normal epithelium turns brown, while the atypical, altered epithelium remains bright.

-A detailed description of the various diagnostic steps of gynecological examination can be found here: Diagnostics of female genitalia.
+The various diagnostic steps in the gynecological examination are found here: Diagnostics of female genitalia.

 Further Studies in Cervical Cancer

-An HPV infection can be detected by PCR test.
-Since papillomaviruses are found in 98% of the invasive carcinomas, a negative test result almost excludes an oncological hazard.
-However, a positive finding only indicates a potential disease risk.
-Thus, HPV diagnostics are suitable for supplementary examination in suspicious findings, but not as a screening method.
+HPV infection can be detected using a PCR.
+Because papillomaviruses are found in 98% of invasive carcinomas, a negative test result almost excludes oncologic risk.
+However, a positive finding only indicates potential disease risk.
+Thus, HPV diagnostics are indicated for supplementary examination in suspicious findings, but not as a screening method.

-Another, a more invasive method is conization.
-In this case, pathological tissue, which should contain both the endocervix and the ectocervix, is removed either by means of a scalpel (knife conization) or electric loop (loop conization, LEEP).
-Because of the typical tumor localization (sexually mature women: portio surface, older women: cervical canal), the cones taken should be flat in premenopausal women and high and narrow in postmenopausal cases.
-Disadvantage of this method is the risk of bleeding and late complications, such as cervical stenosis and insufficiency.
+Conization is a more invasive method entailing the removal of pathological tissue containing both the endocervix and the ectocervix, using a scalpel (knife conization) or electric loop (loop conization, LEEP).
+Because of the typical tumor localization (sexually mature women: portio surface; older women: cervical canal), the cones are flat in premenopausal women and high and narrow in postmenopausal cases.
+However, this method is associated with the risk of bleeding and late complications, such as cervical stenosis and insufficiency.

-In addition to direct visualization of the cervix via a speculum and palpation, the evaluation of the spread of the tumor is also mandatory in histologically confirmed cancer.
-For this purpose, transvaginal and renal ultrasounds should be performed.
+In addition to direct visualization of the cervix via a speculum and palpation, the evaluation of tumor spread is also mandatory in histologically-confirmed cancer.
+Therefore, transvaginal and renal ultrasound is performed.

-Cervical cancer is staged by the International Federation of Gynecology and Obstetrics (FIGO) staging system, which is based on clinical examination, rather than surgical findings.
-It allows only the following diagnostic tests to be used in determining the stage: palpation (feeling with the fingers), inspection, colposcopy, endocervical curettage, hysteroscopy, cystoscopy, proctoscopy, intravenous urography, and X-ray examination of the lungs and skeleton, and cervical conization.
+Cervical cancer is staged by the International Federation of Gynecology and Obstetrics (FIGO) staging system, which is based on a clinical examination, rather than surgical findings.
+The diagnosis is based on staging using the following tests: palpation (feeling with the fingers); inspection; colposcopy; endocervical curettage; hysteroscopy; cystoscopy; proctoscopy; intravenous urography; X-ray examination of the lungs and skeleton; and cervical conization.

 Patients with histologically confirmed cervical cancer FIGO stage from 1B2 up to and including III should receive a baseline MRI for the assessment of locoregional tumor spread.

-If necessary, rectoscopy and cystoscopy can be performed and, in FIGO IB2, a CT of thorax and abdomen can be used to assess the extrapelvic tumor spread.
+If necessary, rectoscopy and cystoscopy can be performed.
+In FIGO IB2, a CT of the thorax and abdomen can be used to assess extrapelvic tumor spread.

 Therapy of Cervical Cancer

-The therapy of cervical cancer consists in a complex individual treatment planning, which must be adapted to the individual case.
-In addition to the stage classification, factors such as child planning, patient age, and risk factors play a role.
+Therapy of cervical cancer is tailored to individual cases and entails complex individual treatment planning.
+In addition to the stage classification, factors such as family planning, patient age, and risk factors are considered.

 Treatment of cervical intraepithelial neoplasia (CIN)

-The spontaneous recovery rate of CIN I and II is high, which is why follow-up cytology should be performed after three months.
+The spontaneous recovery rate of CIN I and II is high, and therefore, follow-up cytology is needed after 3 months.

-Another method is laser surgery, in which the pathological tissue is destroyed by a laser beam at a depth of 5 to 7 mm.
-This method is only slightly invasive, but a histological assessment is not possible.
+Laser surgery is another option, in which the pathologic tissue is destroyed by a laser beam at a depth of 5–7 mm.
+This method is only slightly invasive, but a histologic assessment is not possible.

 Treatment of early stages of cervical cancer

-Cancer with early stromal invasion can be cured by a hysterectomy (see below).
-In the case of a microcarcinoma (FIGO 1A2), the removal of the pelvic lymph nodes is also considered.
-If a child’s wish is required, conization can be sufficient.
+Cancer with early stromal invasion can be cured by hysterectomy (see below).
+In the case of a microcarcinoma (FIGO 1A2), the removal of the pelvic lymph nodes is another option; however, women contemplating pregnancy and childbirth may undergo conization alone.